tozammel/tozammel.github.io/README.md

 #### Under Review
 **[AMIA '22]** Lokesh Karanam, Kun Yi, Zon-Yin Shae, David Chang, Chi-Ren Shyu, and K S M Tozammel Hossain.
 “Continuous Anticipation of AKI in the ICU using Time-Gated LSTMs”.
 In: 2022.
-[Under review in the AMIA 2022 Clinical Informatics Conference]
+[Under review in the AMIA 2022 Clinical Informatics Conference]<br/>
 **[FAI '22]** KSM Tozammel Hossain, Hrayr Harutyunyan, Yue Ning, Brendan Kennedy, Naren Ramakrishnan, and Aram Galstyan.
 “Identifying Event Precursors using Attention-based LSTMs”.
 In: (2022).
-[Under Review in Frontiers in Artificial Intelligence].
+[Under Review in Frontiers in Artificial Intelligence]<br/>
 **[WCA '22]** Bhuwan Thapa, Sarah Lovell, Zhen Cai, K S M Tozammel Hossain, and Mi Young Kwon.
 “Agroforestry for Climate Risk Management: Effectiveness of Windbreaks in Reducing Crop Loss in the Midwest, USA”.
 In: 2022.
 [Under review in the 5th World Congress on Agroforestry].

 <!---